proxmox/proxmox-datacenter-manager/docs/roadmap.rst

      <https://bugzilla.proxmox.com/show_bug.cgi?id=6901>`__).

 - Improve permissions on the remote tasks endpoint.
-- Node update summary includes information for package version and repository status.
+- The node update summary now includes information for package version and repository status.
 - Add an endpoint that allows querying remote APT repository status.
 - Remove entries of a user in the ACL tree when the user is removed.
 - Logs will now include the API path when an API call fails.
 Unknown errors will be logged too.
-- Add endpoints for querying the Proxmox Datacenter Host's status and shutting it down or rebooting it.
+- Add endpoints for querying the Proxmox Datacenter Manager host's status and shutting it down or rebooting it.
 - Fix an issue where only active tasks were included in the remote task list instead of all other tasks.
 - Fix an issue that broke migration of remote guests.
 - Improve documentation of API endpoints and their return type.
 - Task, auth, and access logs will now be rotated.
 - Split remote configuration and token storage into separate files.
-- Add endpoints for querying the Proxmox Datacenter Manager's and connected Proxmox VE and Proxmox Backup Server remotes.
+- Add endpoints for querying the subscription status of Proxmox Datacenter Manager and connected Proxmox VE and Proxmox Backup Server remotes.
 - New endpoints allows querying the configuration of a Proxmox VE node and cluster options.
-- Add an API endpoint to get the cached version info of a remote.
+- Add an API endpoint to get the cached version information of a remote.

 .. _command_line_interface_enhancements_1.0: